-"satisfied" for successful completion of the program and for graduation.
+Students can also review their program requirements by accessing their Panther Degree Audit (PDA), through their http://my.fiu.edu account.
+All competency areas need to be noted as "satisfied" for successful completion of the program and for graduation.
 If there are areas highlighted as "not satisfied," please contact your advisor.

 Students are strongly encouraged to take the Praxis School Psychology exam after completing the FTCE Subject Area Exam in School Psychology.
 Students will need to submit scores to FIU, using the institutional code 5206.
-Although not required for graduation, the Praxis is required for obtaining the National Certification for School Psychologists (NCSP): https://www.ets.org/praxis/prepare/materials/5402
+Although not required for graduation, the Praxis is required for obtaining the National Certification for School Psychologists (NCSP).
+The Praxis School Psychologist (Exam #5403) is designed to align with the NASP 2020 Professional Standards.
+On this exam, NCSP applicants must achieve a passing score of 155.
+The Praxis School Psychologist exam measures whether entry-level school psychologists have minimum acceptable competency (knowledge) for professional practice.
+The Praxis School Psychologist exam is required by numerous state education agencies to work as a school psychologist.